-Of the 19 investigations, the Inquiry Committee determined that the complaint allegations were not substantiated in 13 of the files and took no further action under s.
+Of the 16 investigations, the Inquiry Committee determined that the complaint allegations were not substantiated in 11 of the files and took no further action under s.
 33(6) (a) of the HPA on the basis that the conduct or competence of the registrant was satisfactory.
-Several of these complaints related to concerns about the accuracy of prescriptions where considerable time had passed between the issuance of the prescription and the filing of the complaint or where other optometrists had provided very similar prescriptions to the one issued by the registrant.